Ramon-Antoni/nina-pro-db1-emg-classification/README.md

 **Downloading data**

-Download s1.zip from the Ninapro DB1 dataset, extract the S1_A1_E1.mat file and place it inside the data folder of this repository
+Download s1.zip from the Ninapro DB1 dataset, extract the S1_A1_E1.mat file and place it inside a data/ folder created at the main root of this repository
 Link to Ninapro: https://ninapro.hevs.ch/

 **Reproducing Results**